jrios6/jrios6.github.io/blog/_posts/2018-08-23-residual-gated-graph-convnet.md

 - Dropout can be applied both on edges and nodes as regularization.

 ### Results
 - Results show that ConvNets are **3-17%** more accurate and **1.5-4x** faster than Graph RNNs, and 36% more accurate than non-learning techniques.

-- Gated edges and residuality provide a 10% gain in performance among ConvNet architectures.
+- Gated edges and residuality provide a **10%** gain in performance among ConvNet. architectures.

 ### Questions:
   **Q:** Why is the signal for each node generated randomly?
 How can this be helpful for the GNN to classify the community of each node?